Working and Studying Abroad

 For study abroad:

-- if you were studying abroad and your university offers the opportunity to complete your studies online, do take advantage of this!
+- if you were planning and your university offers the opportunity to complete your studies online, do take advantage of this!
 If you couldn't complete all the course requirements before the semester was interrupted, please keep any documentation you have (course outlines, reading lists) as well as all the work you submitted.

-- if your semester is due to start later this year, please check your e-mail regularly for information as the scheduled start date approaches.
-Some universities have started cancelling exchange plans for autumn/winter 2020 - please note the following advice from the International Office:
+- if your semester is due to start in autumn 2021 or early in 2022 please check your e-mail regularly for information as the scheduled start date approaches.
+Pease note the following advice from the International Office: